mmistakes/minimal-mistakes/_posts/2023-04-10-what-is-deep-learning.md

 It refers to the circuit or connection of neurons, and in the modern sense, it refers to an artificial node network consisting of artificial neurons and nodes.

-Unstructured data is translated into numbers (nemeographic encoding) (tensor)
+Unstructured data is translated into numbers (numerical encoding) (tensor)

 When these numerized data is put into the neural network, it begins to learn patterns, characteristics, and weights.